RetroReversing/retroReversing/categories/misc/Magazines.md

 [Issues — Wireframe Magazine](https://wireframe.raspberrypi.com/issues)

 ### Articles
-It is worth reading the entire Wrireframe issues cover-to-cover but here is a table of the articles most relevant to game development:
+It is worth reading the entire Wireframe issues cover-to-cover but here is a table of the articles most relevant to game development:

 Issue | Name
 ---|---